You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 Organizing Your No-Code Database

-“Database” sounds scary, but in most no-code tools it feels like setting up a structured spreadsheet.
+“Database” sounds technical, but in most no-code tools it feels like setting up a structured spreadsheet.

 Keep it simple:

 - What do I store?
-Users, Projects, Tasks, Orders, Messages, etc.
+Users, projects, tasks, orders, messages.

 Start small.
-You can add fields later, but it’s painful to fix messy relationships once real data is in the system.
+You can add fields later, but messy relationships become painful once real data is in the system.

-Clean data structure early makes everything easier later, including performance, reporting, and migrations.
+Clean data structure early makes everything easier later, including performance, reporting, and future migrations.

 Getting Feedback That Actually Helps

-Friends and family are nice, but they are not your market.
+Friends and family are supportive, but they are not your market.
 You need feedback from people who have the problem and would pay to fix it.

 - Find the right users: LinkedIn groups, Slack communities, forums, and niche newsletters.